debbiswal/Tech-BITE/Gatling/Art-1/dynamic_scenarios.md

 # Executing different scenarios dynamically in Gatling

+**Requirement**
+I have an api 'myOrderAPI' running on local port 10001.

+I want to do a load test with different scenarios like :
+* Rampup 10 users in 5 seconds
+* next , Do nothing for 20 seconds
+* next , Rampup 10 users in 5 seconds
+* next , Do nothing for 10 seconds

 **Prerequisite :**
 Copy the attached org.json.jar.zip file to lib folder of gatling application , and unzip it.
 OR